wgyzhnjq/fast_io/readme.md

 | Rust itoa library 0.4.6 | > 0.165s | | I ignore the \n part for it to ensure no bias. |

-RUST I/O IS FUCKING STUPID.
-ONLY LOSERS USE SUCH A SLOW AND GARBAGE LANGUAGE.
-10x slower than fast\_io. + binary bloat Rust itoa library is still extremely slow and usable for me.
-It is still 3x slower than fast\_io.
+Rust language is 10x slower than fast\_io. + binary bloat and itoa library is still extremely slow and usable for me.
+It is at least 3x slower than fast\_io.

 Run the same test on MSVC 19.26.28805.